php-http/documentation/docs/httplug.md

  - [php-http/client-implementation](https://packagist.org/providers/php-http/client-implementation):
  the synchronous implementation that waits for the response / error before returning from the `sendRequest` method.
  - [php-http/async-client-implementation](https://packagist.org/providers/php-http/async-client-implementation):
- the asynchronous implementation that immediately returns a `Http\Client\Promise`, allowing to send several requests in parallel and handling responses later.
+ the asynchronous implementation that immediately returns a `Http\Promise\Promise`, allowing to send several requests in parallel and handling responses later.

 Check links above for the full list of implementations.